 A lot of folks tend to separate the Gundam franchise into two main categories, the multitude of series which take place in or around Universal Century (UC), and those completely separate which are generally lumped together as the Alternate Universes (AU).

 Universal Century came into existence with 1979’s Mobile Suit Gundam, the first Gundam work which would launch this vast franchise.
 Since its release a plethora of anime, manga, and game releases have added onto and built upon the original story.
+Even during the production and airing of the original series, writer Tomino was recrafting and refining his ideas.
 These many releases all take place within the Universal Century timeline and form up the majority of Gundam released content out there.
 If you're looking to get into Gundam, starting with Mobile Suit Gundam is always a good bet.

 Over the years authors have sought to take the Gundam mythos and add their own spin to it.
 These tend to end up being completely new universes with no relation to the original other than the key tropes of the series.
 This collection, while not nearly as verbose as UC, is considerably more diverse and unique.
+Some worlds have direct ties and similarities to the world we're living in now, while others are far flung fantasies.
 Works that fall into this this category include well known works such as Gundam Wing, Gundam SEED, and the latest, Iron-Blooded Orphans.
 Together, these separate series make up Gundam’s Alternate Universes.

 And, without further ado,